softdev15/slate/source/index.html.md

 | 107            | Multiple HBLs.
 This pack can’t be used to create a Brokerage Job.
 Recategorise the extra HBL(s) or split the pack
 | 108            | Multiple HBLs in zip file.
 Grouping was not created
 | 109            | There exists another open invoice with this invoice number
-| 110            | Costs: Invoice exchange rate does not match accruals
 | 111            | Reference update: BL NUMBER found in Cargowise.
 Job card updated with the matching reference
 | 112            | Reference mismatch: BL NUMBER does not match job REF in Cargowise
 | 113            | Reference mismatch: BL NUMBER is associated with Shipment SHIPMENT_REF that is linked to an existing Consol (CONSOL_REF) in Cargowise